lchen456/C5_P25/README.md

 _includes problem 24 and 22_

-App to manage group of friends:

 P22:
-- manage group of friends
+- app to manage group of friends:
 - a friend is defined as having a first name, a last name, and an email address
 - they should be stored in a database
 - the friend can be added or deleted